Canada's auto safety agency, the Motor Vehicle Safety Directorate encourages parents to buckle their children up properly.

 No matter how short the distance, children should always be restrained properly.The majority of injuries to children can be prevented.

 The safety concerns are real: nearly 10,000 Canadian children are injured or killed in auto accidents each year.

 Negligent drivers often claim the lives of unsuspecting motorists and their families.
-If you or someone in your family has been injured, get justice by contacting an experienced law firm.
+If you or someone in your family has been injured, get justice by contacting a licensed personal injury lawyer in Windsor at an experienced law firm.

 The Stages of Child Safety in Vehicles

 The country's auto safety agency provides parents with information regarding the most critical steps in child car safety.

 There are at least three things that parents should learn, including:

 - Selecting a safe child seat

 - Safely restraining the child